jacoblockett/yugipedia-gql/README.md

 A GraphQL wrapper around the [MediaWiki API](https://en.wikipedia.org/wiki/MediaWiki) for [Yugipedia](https://yugipedia.com/wiki/Yugipedia:API).
 Designed to make the queries and results more intuitive and simple.

+▶️ See the [change log](https://github.com/jacoblockett/yugipedia-gql/blob/main/CHANGELOG.md) for info on recent updates.

 ## Installation

 You'll need to have [NodeJS](https://nodejs.org/en/download) installed on your computer.
 It's best to have the most up-to-date LTS version installed.
-I typically test with the current version, but there's nothing fancy in here that shouldn't work for LTS.
-For reference, the Node version I used during testing was 21.2.0.

 Once you have that installed, it should install NPM as a command line interface by default.